-When not working, I write novels, I love hiking & biking, I go to concerts & plays, and I obsessively read poetry, science, history, and the New York Times.
-I am happiest either in my own livingroom with a cup of coffee or with my backpack exploring a new country.
+When I’m not working, I write novels (my novel Lumen comes out this year); I love hiking & biking, concerts & plays.
+I am happiest either with the New York Times in my living room or with my backpack exploring a new country.

 “What is our reality for today…but all this clutter of symbols about the past, combined with what-ever things we know mainly through maps, magazines, newspapers, and the like about the present?”—Kenneth Burke, “Definition of Man”